Capillary acquires US-based Brierley+Partners Read more >

 If the store is highly mechanized, you may even see robots picking groceries and items, requiring, of course, higher inventory accuracy, but ensuring in return much greater efficiency.

-Here, Dark Stores come into the picture.
-They work especially well for groceries by addressing some specific challenges.
-Let’s see how:
+Here, dark stores come into the picture.
+Let’s see how they work especially well for groceries by addressing the following challenges:

 • The SKU Challenge